You'll be able to get a sneak peek at Lamborghini's latest model via Apple AR. Photo: Lamborghini

 Italian carmaker Lamborghini announced Wednesday it will reveal its newest supercar, the Huracán EVO RWD Spyder, using Augmented Reality and Apple’s AR Quick Look on Apple iPhones and iPads beginning May 7.

-TiVo Stream 4K challenges Apple TV 4K with long-awaited release, but no Apple TV app support
+Is the TiVo Stream 4K a worthy Apple TV opponent?
+Probably, but no Apple TV+ support hurts.
+Photo: TiVo

 After months of anticipation and weeks of social media teasing, the TiVo Stream 4K was released Wednesday, a streaming box that brings together on-demand and live streaming services into one device without having to switch from app to app to find and watch shows.